-The quality of the air we breathe in the workplace plays an important factor in our health well-being.
+The quality of the air we breathe in the workplace plays an important factor in our health and well-being.
 Ever felt tired or drowsy in a meeting room?
 Could not focus and head felt heavy?
-Your air quality might be to blame.
+The air you breath indoors might be to blame.

-Ventilation can assist to reduce moisture, odours, smoke, heat, or dust from the room and replenish it with air from outside.
-In addition, ventilation can also help with managing exposure risk resulting from the handling of hazardous substances in research labs.
+Have we forgotten why fresh air is important?
+Outdoor ventilation can assist to reduce moisture, odours, smoke, heat, or dust from the room and replenish it with air from outside.
+In addition, outdoor ventilation/single pass air can also help with managing exposure risk resulting from the handling of hazardous substances in laboratories.

-Mechanical ventilation offers a controllable, responsive way to provide optimal indoor air quality when natural ventilation e.g., operable windows or louvres, is not available for occupants.
-Australia’s AS 1668:2 is a design standard for minimum flow rates.
-It is not an operating standard.
+Mechanical ventilation offers a controllable, responsive way to provide optimal indoor air quality when natural ventilation e.g., operable windows or louvres, is not available.

-- Provide an airflow measurement station (AFMS) to measure the outdoor air intake flow (L/s) of each air handler unit (AHU)
+- Provide an airflow measurement station (AFMS) to validate the outdoor air intake flow (L/s) of each air handler unit (AHU)

-- Indicate a warning alarm when airflow value varies by 15% or more from the outdoor airflow setpoint
+- Indicate a warning alarm at the BMS when flow value varies by 15% or more from setpoint

 You can’t improve what you don’t measure

-External variations in wind, stack effect and inaccurate damper positioning on the intakes of mechanical equipment, will often result in widely fluctuating outdoor air intake flow rates (± 50% is not uncommon) if not directly measured and controlled.
+External variations in wind, stack effect and inaccurate damper positioning on the intakes of mechanical equipment, will often result in widely fluctuating outdoor flow rates if not directly measured and controlled.

 Do it right the first time.
-Whenever the outdoor air ventilation rates are modulated, use of airflow measurement needs to be considered as dampers are not linear flow devices.
-Airflow measurement can also be used to set limits, such as the building component or the maximum capacity of the mechanical equipment.
+Whenever flow rates are modulated, use of measurement needs to be considered as dampers are not linear flow devices.
+Measurement can also be used to set a diversity limit, such as the maximum capacity of the mechanical equipment.

-Measurement provides better tracking of ventilation rates and validates that minimum ventilation is achieved.
+Measurement provides better tracking of flow rates and validates that minimum ventilation is achieved.
+Avoid over-ventilation and wasting energy.

-Additional monitoring of population and CO2 concentrations in dense locations will further optimise the control strategy to help mitigate the risk.
+Additional monitoring of population and CO2 concentrations will further optimise the process to deliver the right amount of air, at the right time and at the right location.

 Industry best practice

-- Replace differential pressure (DP) devices on BMS and associated ventilation systems including pitot tubes, pitot arrays, piezo rings and devices that measure the pressure drop across a mixed air chamber, louver, cooling or heating coil or obstruction
+- Replace differential pressure (DP) devices on BMS and associated ventilation systems that measure pressure drop across a mixed air chamber, louver, cooling or heating coil or obstruction

 - Each sensor node uses two (2) bead‐in‐glass thermistors and are individually factory calibrated and marked to NIST traceable standard.